animal-tree/Synchronicities/Does-anyone-else-think-this-is-proof-of-God?.md

 Growing up as an atheist, it took a lot of creative scientific thought, revelatory manias, and objective synchronistic events to convince me that there absolutely is *something*.
 I can share what that something might be, how it might work, and the scientific, experiential, and data-centric reasons for believing in it rationally, intelligently, and credibly.

 The next step: convince me that there's something *good*.
 But under the same level of scrutiny.
-(Noting that losing those things/never-meeting-her was an extra 2 years, and counting for social circumstances as recent as this month, of unmentioned trauma, and synchronistic events, including another of my neighbors going insane in a [violent** Noting I understand what psychosis is like] way that was centered around me, and multiple hospitalizations, as well as trauma that predated any/all of this)
+(Noting that losing those things/never-meeting-her was an extra 2 years, and counting for social circumstances as recent as this month, of unmentioned trauma, and synchronistic events, including another of my neighbors going insane in a violent way against me, and multiple hospitalizations, as well as trauma that predated any/all of this)

 ___